nadethoughts/Aetheria/Campaigns/Nimble/Brainstorming Notes/Session 07 - Orc Coalition Brainstorm.md

 ## Before the Session Checklist

-- [ ] Select three tribes from the seven options.
 - [ ] Choose which tribe is available first.
 - [ ] Define its leader, settlement, and immediate crisis.
 - [ ] Prepare one non-combat solution and one combat solution.